By Brian Clowes, Ph.D.

 NSSM-200 was made public when it was declassified and was transferred to the U.S. National Archives in 1990.

 Although the United States government has issued hundreds of policy papers dealing with various aspects of American national security since 1974, NSSM-200 continues to be the foundational document on population control issued by the United States government.
-It therefore continues to represent official United States policy on population control.
+It therefore continues to represent official United States policy on population control, and is posted on the USAID web site.

 NSSM-200 is critically important to pro-life workers all over the world, because it completely exposes the unsavory and unethical motivations and methods of the population control movement.